 There’s a moral debate at stake too.
-Some argue that charities who use lotteries to advertise and gain revenue are encouraging people into bad habits with gambling and into wasting money.
+Some argue that charities that use lotteries to advertise and gain revenue are encouraging people into bad habits with gambling and wasting money.

 Participating in a regular charity lottery means you’re not only continually donating money to a good cause, and helping to further its aims and missions, but you’re also giving yourself a chance of winning a large amount of money too.